dd32/td-gh-ex/readme.txt

   Font License: SIL OFL 1.1
   Code License: MIT License
   http://fontawesome.io/license/
-* Bootstrap by twitter.
-  Bootstrap is Licensed under the MIT License. https://github.com/twbs/bootstrap/blob/master/LICENSE.
+* Slick Slider by Ken Wheeler. http://kenwheeler.github.io/slick/ Slick Slider is Licensed under the MIT license. https://github.com/kenwheeler/slick/blob/master/LICENSE
-* WP-Bootstrap-NavWalker licensed under the GPLv2 license. http://www.gnu.org/licenses/gpl-2.0.html
-* Other custom js files are our own creation and is licensed under the same license as this theme.
+* All other custom js files are our own creation and is licensed under the same license as this theme.
 * Images on screenshot.
   - by Valentin Gautier
     from: https://unsplash.com/photos/Lr9edXqJeVk